-In May 2011-04 provides a consistent definition of fair value and ensures that the fair value measurement and disclosure requirements are similar between U.S. GAAP and International Financial Reporting Standards.
+In May 2011, the FASB issued ASU 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and International Financial Reporting Standards.
 ASU 2011-04 provides a consistent definition of fair value and ensures that the fair value measurement and disclosure requirements are similar between U.S. GAAP and International Financial Reporting Standards.
 ASU 2011-04 specifies that in the absence of a Level 1 input for a fair value measure, a reporting entity should apply premiums or discounts when market participants would take them into account when pricing the asset or liability.
 In addition, the guidance enhances the disclosure requirements that reporting entities must provide quantitative information about the inputs used in a fair value measurement, particularly information about unobservable inputs used within Level 3 of the fair value hierarchy.
 This guidance is effective for reporting periods beginning on or after December 15, 2011, with early adoption prohibited.
-The new guidance will require prospective application.
-The Plan is currently evaluating the effect, if any, the provisions of this guidance will have on its financial statements.
+The Plan adopted this guidance on January 1, 2012 and the application of this guidance did not have a material effect on the financial statements of the Plan.